adwitiyashukla/cabcast/README.md

 | pre-trend slope | -0.95% per week |
 | pre-periods individually significant | 46% |

-Treated zones were already drifting away from controls at about 1% a week for six months **before the policy existed**.
+Treated zones were already drifting away from controls at about 1% a week for six months before the policy existed.
 Re-estimating with zone-specific linear time trends, which absorb that drift:

 | specification | estimate | 95% CI | p |
 |---|---|---|---|
 | two-way fixed effects | -14.36% | -24.51% to -2.85% | 0.016 |
 | plus zone-specific trends | +1.77% | -5.30% to +9.37% | 0.633 |

-The effect goes from large and significant to **indistinguishable from zero**.
+The effect goes from large and significant to indistinguishable from zero.
 Almost all of the apparent impact was the pre-existing divergence continuing through the treatment date.

 `run_congestion_pricing_study` computes the parallel-trends verdict on every run, refuses to label